pratt-savi-810/pratt-savi-810-2018-10/projects/README.md

-# Course Projects
+# Project Documentation

 Objective: Use DEM files from visualize NJ with 3D Elevation.
-Find a biking route between 2 locations.
+Find a driving route between 2 locations.
 Create a flythrough to preview your route in 3D

 ##Inputs